AriFordsham/GHCWiki/debugging.md

 This part of the wiki collects all the information related to debugging GHC: that includes debugging the compiler itself, the libraries, the runtime system, the code generator, or the build system.

+- **Reproducing the test case**.
+You may need to install some packages to reproduce the test case, and that may take a little care: [Debugging/InstallingPackagesInplace](debugging/installing-packages-inplace).

 - **Debugging the compiler itself**.
 If you're debugging a compiler panic or some problem in GHC itself, then go to [Debugging/Compiler](debugging/compiler)

 - **Debugging a compiled program**.
 If the compiled program crashes or panics, then go to [Debugging/CompiledCode](debugging/compiled-code)